 Eligibility of Family Members

-If you pass both tests and qualify for social security disability benefits, then it is also possible for select family members to receive benefits due to your history.
+If you pass both tests and qualify for Social Security disability benefits, then you should know it is also possible for select family members to receive benefits due to your history.
 Family members with the potential to receive benefits include spouses who are 62 or older, a former spouse providing care for a disabled child under 16, and any child under the age of 18 or who is 19 but in college.

 Workers whose career has ended due to an unforeseen disability have a long road ahead of them trying to find a way to support themselves financially.
-It is for these workers that the SSDI program was designed.
+The SSDI program was designed with these individuals in mind.
 However, many who apply for SSDI find the process difficult to navigate and may even be denied the benefits they so desperately need.